WenliangDu/RS-FeatureMatchingEvaluatingPlatform/RemoteSensing/Readme.txt

 Last Modified October 2017/11/25

 The main program is Simulation_all_alpha1_2.m
-1. Add mean shif factor
+1. Add mean shift factor